 Radiology Technologist Schools and Careers in Colorado

-The colleges and universities in Colorado offer a variety of options for earning a degree or certificate in radiologic technology.
-This guide to radiologic technologist and technician schools in Colorado provides the information you need to make an educated decision on where to attend school.
-As an alternative to traditional on-campus courses, you might also consider online radiologic technologist and technician schools, which can provide greater flexibility and reduced time commuting.
+The colleges and universities in Colorado offer various options for earning a degree or certificate in radiologic technology.
+This guide to radiologic technologist and technician schools in Colorado provides the information you need to decide where to attend school.
 Read about the difference between radiology technologists and radiology technicians.
-Keep reading this page for further information on radiologic technologist and technician schools in Colorado, including a table of rad tech programs and potential career tracks for rad tech program graduates.
+As an alternative to traditional on-campus courses, you might also consider online radiologic technology schools, which can provide greater flexibility and reduced time commuting.
+Keep reading for further information on radiologic technologist and technician schools in Colorado, including a table of rad tech programs and potential career tracks for rad tech program graduates.

 Quick Facts

-- There are 9 colleges and universities with radiologic technology degree programs in Colorado.1
+• There are 8 not-for-profit colleges and universities with radiologic technology degree programs in Colorado.1

 Colorado Medical Imaging Schools Comparison

-We have designed the following table to allow you to easily compare all of the not-for-profit radiologic technology and medical imaging programs in Colorado on a variety of factors.
-You should check with the Colorado Department of Public Health and Environment (CDPHE) to ensure that the program you are considering will meet licensure requirements.
+We have designed the following table to allow you to easily compare the not-for-profit radiologic technology and medical imaging programs in Colorado on a variety of factors.
+Check with the Colorado Department of Public Health and Environment (CDPHE) to ensure that the program you are considering will meet licensure requirements.

 Select Schools in Colorado with Radiology Technologist Degree Programs